veillette/opticsTextbook/content/Chap09FiberOptics/FiberOptics.md

 Fiber loss as function of wavelength.
 Material losses occur due to scattering and absorption processes.
 ```

 Rayleigh scattering occurs as a result of SiO$_2$ crystal imperfections in the fiber.
-These occur if the crystal lacks Si- or O-atoms in its lattice at some positions, or when an additional atom is ''squeezed in’’.
+These occur if the crystal lacks Si- or O-atoms in its lattice at some positions, or when an additional atom is ''squeezed in''.
 Due to these lattice distortions, some of the light is scattered in a random direction.
 The average loss factor from Rayleigh scattering is given by
 ```{math}
 \begin{align*}
 \alpha_{\text{R}}=\alpha_0^{\text{R}}\left(\dfrac{\lambda_0^{\text{R}}}{\lambda}\right)^4,